 Tuesday, September 6, 2011

-Rocky Master opposite Evernew Book Store on North Bridge Road.
+Rocky Master opposite Evernew Book Store on North Bridge.
 Evernew sits between Singapore National Library and the Net place up on the veranda beneath the HDB housing block.
 Textbooks, fiction, bargain boxes, China paraphernalia—Mao and his crew kept behind glass, fetching quite high prices.

-Rocky Master on Seah Street corner opposite.
-Paying rental commensurate for a site immediately adjacent to Raffles Hotel no doubt.
-It fits for a Raffles neighbour - a kind of French/NY patisserie, where, like the plants in the boxes over in the library forecourt, the leaves here likely to get a good regular wiping by the mobile Indian cleaning teams.
+Rocky on Seah corner opposite, paying rental for a site immediately adjacent Raffles Hotel.
+A fit for Raffles neighbour - kinda French/NY patisserie, where, like the plants in the boxes over in the library forecourt, the leaves likely to get good, regular wiping by the mobile cleaning teams.

-The trade name here is patented.
-The menu makes that clear.
+The trade name was patented, menu makes that clear.
 Otherwise there might be such Rockies mushrooming all over the island.
 Everyone getting into the act, disreputable operators along with the rest of the wannabe crowd.
-Rocky the classy brawler; and the Buddhist teacher Master joined in a powerful unifying symbol.
-An inspiration capable of drawing crowds from the pavement like that one doesn't come upon every day of the week.
+Rocky the classy brawler; the Buddhist teacher joined in a powerful union.
+An inspiration capable of drawing crowds from the pavement.

-None of the five—no, six; one woman hidden amongst them—feels able to offer anything further after a choice anecdote like that.
-A stinging silence following that accomplished hi-jinks.
-Almost counter-productive.
-A premature offering after such riotous fun defeats every last one of them.
+None of the five—no, six; one woman hidden amongst them—feels able to offer anything further after an anecdote like that.
+A stinging silence following such accomplished hi-jinks.
+A fitting riposte after such riotous fun defeats every last one of them.

 It was the grey-haired white guy in the striped shirt who delivered it to the table.
 In his corner seat he sits helplessly with the rest of them afterward, craning his neck up toward the roof, unable to help them extricate themselves.
-It's not really his role now, but no one else can manage it.
+Not really his role now, but no one else can manage.

-A middle-aged gathering, the Pom on a steeper slope than the rest.
+Middle-aged gathering, the Pom on a steeper slope than the rest.
 Families at home all of them.
-Cost of living so high in Singapore, especially given the level of expectation.
+Cost of living high in Singapore, especially given the level of expectation.

-Everywhere these people provide reminders of the ways of the past, biz. types included sometimes.
-Hard to believe I know.
-(Many of them from humble stock; that's the difference.
-Still new to the caper.)
+Everywhere these people provide reminders of former ways, biz. types often included.
+Many were from humble stock; still new to the caper.

 Sunday, September 4, 2011